LucianoXu/QPLComp/README.md

 The file `metadef.py` provides the tools for construting the meta system.
 It includes:
-- `MetaTerm`: the class for all meta terms.
+- `RemTerm`: the class for all meta terms.
+It provides the following methods:
+  - `Rem_type_check`, `Rem_consistency_check` and `Rem_other_check`: the standard checking method for the calculus, which provides standard formatted error report.
-- `meta_term` and `concrete_term`: the decorator to register the subclass of `MetaTerm` and automatically generates the meta term information. `concrete_term` corresponds to concrete proof terms that can be actually constructed in the meta system.
+- `Rem_term` and `concrete_Rem_term`: the decorator to register the subclass of `RemTerm` and automatically generates the meta term information. `concrete_Rem_term` corresponds to concrete proof terms that can be actually constructed in the meta system.
-- `meta_system_check`: a method to check the validity of the current meta system and generates the document `meta_rule.txt`.
+- `Rem_system_check`: a method to check the validity of the current meta system and generates the document `meta_rule.txt`.
 This should be executed at the end of a meta system definition (typically at the end of the `__init__.py` file of the package.)